 A mechanic will always check that replacing the clutch is the best option.
 Some symptoms of clutch failure can also apply to a failing gearbox.
 And there’s no point paying all that money for a new clutch if it doesn’t solve your problem!

 If your clutch is to blame, the mechanic needs to make your engine safe.
 A live battery is a health hazard so, if you don’t know how to disconnect yours properly, it’s not worth starting a clutch replacement.

 Once the battery is safe and your clutch and/or hydraulic slave cylinder is disconnected, the mechanic can get at the clutch assembly itself.

 Stabilise the engine

-The next challenge is to get to the clutch itself.
-It lives between the engine and the gearbox, deep in the bowels of the car – so it takes a while to reach!
+Your clutch lives between the engine and the gearbox, deep in the bowels of the car – so it takes a while to reach!

-Your mechanic raises the front end of your car off the ground and stabilises the engine so it doesn’t fall out.
-If the engine isn’t properly secured, it could be dislodged when they remove the engine mounts to get access to the clutch assembly.
-Once there, your mechanic removes the flywheel’s bolts so they can differentiate between the engine and the transaxle.
-The latter is where the clutch sits because it performs the role of a transmission unit as well as an axle to helps the process of changing gear.
+The mechanic raises the front end of your car off the ground and stabilises the engine so it doesn’t fall out.
+Once the engine is properly secured, they remove the engine mounts to get access to the clutch assembly.
+Next, the mechanic removes the flywheel’s bolts so they can differentiate between the engine and the transaxle.
+The clutch sits on the transaxle because it performs the role of a transmission unit as well as an axle to help the process of changing gear.